 LGBTI travellers page.

 Penalties for drug offences are severe and include lengthy prison sentences in local jails.
 This may also include controlled medications if not purchased with a legal prescription.

 People who rent or borrow cars in Mexico are responsible for any illegal items found in those vehicles, even if they are unaware of their presence.
 There are strict rules regarding foreigners driving in Mexico, especially in relation to the reporting of accidents and having appropriate insurance.
 If you intend to drive in Mexico, study these rules in advance.

 You can be arrested for possession of Mexican archaeological artefacts.

-Australians residing in Mexico and planning to acquire property or invest in time-share agreements should undertake thorough research and seek the advice of a qualified lawyer before making any financial commitments.
+Australians planning to acquire property or invest in time-share agreements should undertake thorough research and seek the advice of a qualified lawyer before making any financial commitments.